EyeanL/IBMQiskit/README.md

 # IBMQiskit
-My Largely copied and rephrased notes of IBM Intro to Computing Course with a bit more foundational/elementary knowledge added within the notes for a better understanding of the content.
+My Largely copied and rephrased notes of IBM's Intro to Quantum Computing Course with a bit more foundational/elementary knowledge added in some sections of the lessons within the notes for a better understanding of the content.